camposdelano/configuring-wrf-3.8-on-ubuntu-server-16.04/README.md

 $ cd /usr/lib/
 $ sudo ln -s /usr/lib/x86_64-linux-gnu/librtmp.so.1 librtmp.so.0

-$ ng4ex gsun01n -clean		# execute this is super user mode if you get permission error
+$ ng4ex gsun01n -clean		# execute this in super user mode if you get permission error